 Our Pain Management Center offers a wide range of innovative treatment options, from non-invasive therapies to cutting-edge procedures that reduce or eliminate pain.
 Interventions include:

 - Ultrasound-guided nerve blocks - Your doctor uses ultrasound technology to precisely locate, isolate and inject medication into various nerves in the body.
 The medication "turns off" pain signals to the brain, providing quick, temporary relief.
 This technique is often used for intense pain following knee replacement and other orthopedic surgeries.
-Would you like to learn more about how we minimize pain for total knee surgery at Chilton Hospital?
+Would you like to learn more about how we minimize pain for total knee surgery at Chilton Medical Center?
 Click here to learn about our continuous femoral nerve block method.

 - Cryoanalgesia - A freezing sensation is utilized to numb nerves and stop pain.